 On April 19th, 2024, at 23 weeks pregnant, we felt a little uneasy as Jill hadn’t felt Paige as much throughout the day.
 We tried to be optimistic by saying that we were still early in the pregnancy.
 On the morning of April 20th, after still not feeling her throughout the night, we went to the ER.
 That’s when we heard the doctors say every parent’s worst fear: “I’m sorry, but we aren't able to find a heartbeat.”
 The next morning, on April 21, 2024, our daughter Paige Kennedy was born into heaven.
 The doctors performed various tests and bloodwork but unfortunately, like so many other parents of loss, everything came back normal and we will never have a reason why it happened.

 It hurts every day that we will never get to see Paige grow up.
 She has brought us into a community filled with other strong and resilient parents.
-Our goal now is to be able to give back to the organizations who were there for us in our darkest hours and to help other families who are navigating their own loss.
-That is why we will be hosting a memorial walk in Paige's honor and to help raise funds for these amazing organizations as they continue to support other families experiencing a loss.
+Our goal now is to be able to give back to similar organizations who were there for us in our darkest hours and to help other families who are navigating their own loss.
+That is why we host our memorial walk in Paige's honor - as a way to help raise funds for these amazing organizations as they continue to support other families experiencing a loss.